-Back then, it was referred to as ‘character building’… and if you were one of the 7,527 in attendance at Bootham Crescent on 19 December 1998 (its biggest attendance since Manchester United's visit 1995), you have certainly earned your yellow and navy stripes in City fandom.
+Back then, it was referred to as ‘character building’… and if you were one of the 7,527 in attendance at Bootham Crescent on this day 23 years ago on 19 December 1998 (its biggest attendance since Manchester United's visit in 1995), you have certainly earned your yellow and navy stripes in City fandom.

 Regarded by many as the lowest point in our history, Joe Royle’s men succumbed to a humiliating defeat against struggling York City with our hopes of promotion hanging by a thread – and the prospect of another season in Division Two a distinct and daunting possibility.

 Heading into the game without a win in four league games, City were very much languishing in the third tier and needed a drastic change in fortunes to rekindle any hope of climbing back up the leagues to the promised land of the Premier League.